The Fjords of Norway

-Our tours take you through some of Norway's most beautiful fjord scenery and let you explore Norway in a spectacular way.
+Our Nutshell tours take you through some of Norway's most beautiful fjord scenery and let you explore Norway in a spectacular way.
 You will experience that every fjord is unique with its own peculiarity and "personality".
 Have a look on this page and find a fjord that suits you.

-Due to the unique fjord landscape, Nærøyfjord was added to the UNESCO list of world heritage sites in 2005.
+Due to the unique fjord landscape, the Nærøyfjord was added to the UNESCO list of world heritage sites in 2005.
 It is characteristically narrow, which makes for a truly close encounter with the surrounding landscape when on a cruise here.